2022 Italian presidential election: Race for the presidency (2021–2022)

-During 2021, President Mattarella expressed his unavailability regarding a second term, which had been proposed by various political forces, recalling similar remarks made by his predecessors Antonio Segni and Giovanni Leone.
+During 2021, President Mattarella expressed his unavailability regarding a second a final term, which had been proposed by various political forces, recalling similar remarks made by his predecessors Antonio Segni and Giovanni Leone.
 Other political figures stated that they did not intend to run as president, among them Romano Prodi, Emma Bonino, and Liliana Segre.

 Prime Minister Mario Draghi was widely seen as a probable successor of Mattarella.

 During a press conference in Rome on 22 December 2021, Prime Minister Draghi, questioned on the hypothesis of his rise to the Quirinal Palace, declared that he was "a grandfather in the service of institutions".
 The declaration was interpreted as a confirmation of his willingness to be elected president and accelerated the debate around the consequences of a possible election to the presidency of the incumbent prime minister, something that had never happened before.
 Several national and foreign observers considered Draghi to be a probable candidate for the presidency, among them the Corriere della Sera, The Economist, Le Figaro, the Financial Times, Le Monde, the Süddeutsche Zeitung, and The New York Times.

 On 14 January 2022, the leaders of the centre-right coalition expressed their willingness to nominate former prime minister Silvio Berlusconi as their candidate to the presidency.
 Berlusconi's candidacy was widely criticised by PD, M5S, and other centrist and leftist parties.
 PD secretary Enrico Letta described it as "divisive", stating that Italy needed a unitary president and not a long-time party leader like Berlusconi.
 On 22 January, after acknowledging that he did not have enough votes to be elected, Berlusconi announced the withdrawal of his candidacy.

 On 16 January, forty parliamentarians in opposition to the Draghi government and belonging to the Mixed Group factions of Alternativa, Communist Party (PC), and Power to the People (PaP), supported the candidacy of the former vice-president of the Constitutional Court of Italy Paolo Maddalena, subsequently obtaining the support of Italexit, Italy of Values (IdV), and the Communist Refoundation Party (PRC), the latter of which was not represented in the assembly.
 Before the start of the voting process, PaP withdrew its support for Maddalena due to his positions against abortion and same-sex marriage.
 A similar choice was also expressed within the Mixed Group by Green Italia's parliamentary group FacciamoEco, which decided to vote for Marco Cappato, an activist and member of the Italian Radicals.